rdlu/progression-framework/README.md

 We're using GitHub to store our progression frameworks for a few reasons:
 - It's public (or open source), meaning we can share this with the community and allow them to contribute!
-- Ninjas can "own" or manage a framework (or frameworks), meaning they get to control any changes or additions in that area
+- Anyone inside our company can "own" or manage a framework (or frameworks), meaning they get to control any changes or additions in that area
 - It means we can build a super fast site 🚀

 ## ❔ How does this work?